Frequently Asked Questions

 Is The Young Imprint trying to force families into saving for college?

 Not at all.
 Our goal is to expand possibilities, not pressure families.
 We believe children deserve choices, and educational savings plans are just one way to support that future.
-The decision to open an account is entirely up to each family, and should be based on what feels right for their own circumstances.
+The decision to open an account is entirely up to each family, and ultimately should be based on what feels right for their own circumstances.